-- 1. Economic development and competitiveness in the GGH will be promoted by: - a) making more efficient use of existing employment areas and vacant and underutilized employment lands and increasing employment densities; - b) ensuring the availability of sufficient land, in appropriate locations, for a variety of employment to accommodate forecasted employment growth to the horizon of this Plan; - c) planning to better connect areas with high employment densities to transit; and

-- d) integrating and aligning land use planning and economic development goals and strategies to retain and attract investment and employment. - 2.
+- 1. Economic development and competitiveness in the GGH will be promoted by: - a) making more efficient use of existing employment areas and vacant and underutilized employment lands and increasing employment densities; - b) ensuring the availability of sufficient land, in appropriate locations, for a variety of employment to accommodate forecasted employment growth to the horizon of this Plan; - c) planning to better connect areas with high employment densities to transit; and - d) integrating and aligning land use planning and economic development goals and strategies to retain and attract investment and employment. - 2.
 Major office and appropriate major institutional development will be directed to urban growth centres, major transit station areas or other strategic growth areas with existing or planned frequent transit service. - 3.
 Retail and office uses will be directed to locations that support active transportation and have existing or planned transit. - 4.
 In planning for employment, surface parking will be minimized and the development of active transportation networks and transit-supportive built form will be facilitated. - 5.
-Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, will each develop an employment strategy that: - a) establishes a minimum density target for all employment areas, measured in jobs per hectare, that reflects the current and anticipated type and scale of employment that characterizes the employment areas and aligns with policy 2.2.5.1; - identifies opportunities for the intensification of employment areas on sites that support active transportation and are served by existing or planned transit; and - c) will be implemented through a municipal comprehensive review, including official plan policies and designations and zoning by-laws. - 6.
-Upper- and single-tier municipalities, in consultation with lower-tier municipalities, will designate all employment areas, including any prime employment areas, in official plans and protect them for appropriate employment uses over the long-term. - 7.
-Municipalities will plan for all employment areas within settlement areas, with the exception of any prime employment areas, by: - a) prohibiting residential uses and limiting other sensitive land uses that are not ancillary to the primary employment use; - b) prohibiting major retail uses or establishing a size or scale threshold for any major retail uses that are permitted and prohibit any major retail uses that would exceed that threshold; and - integrating employment areas with adjacent non-employment areas and developing vibrant, mixed-use areas and innovation hubs, where appropriate. - 8.
-Municipalities may identify employment areas located adjacent to or near major goods movement facilities and corridors, including major highway interchanges, as prime employment areas and plan for their protection for appropriate employment uses over the long-term by:
+Municipalities should designate and preserve lands within settlement areas located adjacent to or near major goods movement facilities and corridors, including major highway interchanges, as areas for manufacturing, warehousing and logistics, and appropriate associated uses and ancillary facilities. - 6.
+Upper- and single-tier municipalities, in consultation with lower-tier municipalities, will designate all employment areas in official plans and protect them for appropriate employment uses over the long-term.
+For greater certainty, employment area designations may be incorporated